supertask/smap-coding-challenge/REPORT.md

 I tested importer and models with random datasets for some of the reasons like bellow.

 - Whether the datasets are stored with Django's model correctly?
-	- When you changed variable types or any other things, you can make sure if the data is correctly stored.
+	- When you changed properties on models, you can make if the data is correctly stored.
 - Whether a result of aggregation is correct?
 	- When you changed the way to aggregate, you can make sure if it is correct by comparing Django's results with SQLite's results.
-- Whether a random datasets are correct?
+- Whether a random datasets are actually correct?
 	- Sometimes, random functions I created for test might make incomprehensible errors or bugs on the program.
 	- At this challenge I encountered some bugs caused by a random function (after I modified a little feature).
 I think it is helpful.